 This subject is greatly complemented by several subjects including other humanities such as History and also English courses.
-It is also related to Psychology (linked to the human mind) and Biology (linked to ethics).
+It is also related to Psychology (linked to the human mind) and Biology (linked to ethics) as well as Politics.

 There are four areas of study in total: